dominicgaliano/taos-menu-planner-website/README.md

 ## The purpose of this project is to:

 1. Develop a functional, mobile-first web-app for the Taos Co-Op in Austin, TX
-2. Develop a framework to maintain and modify the site after
+2. Develop a framework to maintain and modify the site after I am no longer the meal planner.
 3. Improve my frontend and backend development skills

 Furthermore, some goals that I want to use this website to achieve as menu planner are as follows: